How Many Quarts Is 48 Oz? The Kitchen Conversion That Actually Makes Sense

 Avoiding Common Pitfalls

 Another common mistake is mixing up US Customary quarts with Imperial quarts.
-In the US, we stick to the 32-ounce standard.
-While they are similar, they aren't identical.
-If you're following a recipe from the UK, a quart is slightly larger (about 40 fluid ounces).
+Also, if you're following a recipe from the UK, a quart is slightly larger (about 40 fluid ounces).
+Think about it: in the US, we stick to the 32-ounce standard.
+Plus, while they are similar, they aren't identical.
 If you're scaling a recipe globally, a quick check on the origin of the measurements can save your dish from being too salty or too runny.

 Conclusion